spikegrobstein/flatironschool-deployment_lecture/lecture.md

 tasks that we just uncommented are for starting, stopping and restarting our application via the Passenger interface.
 The `task` system is very robust and is a large enough topic to cover an entire class, so we won't go into detail here.

+We also add a line to the top of `deploy.rb` to add support for Bundler.
+This will make sure that `bundle install` is called after each deploy so all necessary gems are available to your application.

 Ensure that `Capfile` and `config/deploy.rb` are both added to your git repository and committed.